linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

 | swap      | Paging partition | 2 times RAM or RAM + 2GB (depending on available hard drive space) |
 | /vz       | Partition to host OpenVZ templates | All remaining hard drive space |

 1. Log into your Linode Manager and select your Linode.
-Power-off the machine, and verify the job completed by viewing the *Host Job Queue* section.
+Power down the machine, and verify the job completed by viewing the *Host Job Queue* section.
 Under the *Disks* tab, click *Create a new Disk*.
 Add a label of your choosing, select "ext4" in the *Type* drop-down menu, and allocate as much space as you can in the *Size* field.
 Click *Save Changes*; an optimal configuration will resemble the image below.

      ![Linode Manager - Partition Scheme](/docs/assets/openvz/openvz_two.PNG)